readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l2b/wk6-l2b-tag-extractor-impl.md

 # 🧭 From Vision to Code

-In the [last lesson](https://app.readytensor.ai/publications/Gq1xQ27DmJ56), we introduced our Week 6 project — an **Agentic Authoring Assistant** to help generate titles, tags, summaries, hero images, and references for AI publications.
+In the [last lesson](https://app.readytensor.ai/publications/Gq1xQ27DmJ56), we introduced our Week 6 project — an **Agentic Authoring Assistant** to help generate titles, tags, summaries, and references for AI publications.
 As a learning exercise, we scoped down to one essential subsystem: **tag extraction**.

 We described the design challenge, outlined the system’s requirements, and encouraged you to think through your own solution.